Deforestation explained

 🔥 Climate change

 Deforestation is a key contributor to human-caused climate change.
 Trees absorb and store carbon dioxide and the greenhouse gases humans create.
-If forests are cleared or burnt, they can no longer do this job—and these gases are released into the atmosphere.
+If forests are cut down or burnt, they can no longer do this job—and these gases are released into the atmosphere.

 🐨 Wildlife impacts